Shells of twisted flag varieties and the Rost invariant: Introduction

-To illustrate that our methods indeed work, we provide a complete classification of motivic decompositions of all projective homogeneous varieties of inner type $\E_6$ (see Section~\ref{s8}).
-In turn, these motivic decompositions allow us to give several conditions for non-decomposibility of the Rost invariant (see Section~\ref{s88}).
-In particular, we prove some classification results for algebraic groups over $p$-adic curves (Corollaries~\ref{co815} and \ref{E8.QpC}).
+To demonstrate our methods, we provide a complete classification of motivic decompositions of all twisted flag varieties of inner type $\E_6$ (see Section~\ref{s8}).

+We also use our methods to prove results relating isotropy of certain groups with values of the Rost invariant.
+Recall that the Rost invariant is a map

+that is functorial in $k$ and defined for every simple simply connected algebraic group $G$.
+For such $G$, it is, roughly speaking, the first nonzero invariant \cite[\S31]{KMRT}, and it generates the group of invariants with codomain $H^3(*, \Q/\Z(2))$ \cite{GMS}.
+It plays an important role in the study of quadratic forms (where it is known as the Arason invariant) and it was crucial in Bayer and Parimala's proof of the Hasse Principle Conjecture II for classical groups in \cite{BP:H} and the proof of all known cases of the conjecture for exceptional groups.
+Generally speaking, such cohomological invariants are important because they provide a way to transform questions about the pointed set $H^1(k, G)$ into questions about an abelian group like $H^3(k, \Q/\Z(2))$.
+For the definition and basic properties of the Rost invariant, see the portion of the book \cite{GMS} written by Merkurjev and Garibaldi.

-Moreover, it was conjectured by Markus Rost in November 1992 in a letter to Jean-Pierre Serre that the Rost invariant for groups of type $\E_7$ detects rationality of its parabolic subgroups.
-This conjecture was also posed by Tonny Springer at the end of \cite{Sp06}.
-We prove this in Propositions~\ref{prope6} and \ref{pro816}.
+More than 20 years ago, Markus Rost conjectured\footnote{Letter to Jean-Pierre Serre, dated November 1992.} that the Rost invariant for groups of type $\E_7$ detects rationality of parabolic subgroups.
+We combine the motivic techniques developed here to prove his conjecture, which appears as Theorem \ref{prope6} below.
+Moreover, Tonny Springer raised the general question of possible relations between the Rost invariant and rationality of parabolic subgroups for groups of type $\E_7$ in \cite{Sp06}; Theorems \ref{prope6} and \ref{pro816} settle this.